Qyokizzzz/react-sticky-ts/README.md

 The TypeScript version of react-sticky, using function components and hooks refactor.

-If the react version is required, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.
+If the React version is required, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.

 react-sticky: <https://github.com/captivationsoftware/react-sticky>.

+## Purpose

+In React strict mode, the browser console will sends a warning message because of the outdated life cycle is used in react-sticky.

+For today's React users, we usually use functional components and hooks to build applications, and using TypeScript and strict mode in our project.

 ## Installation

 ```Shell
 npm install react-sticky-ts
 ```

-## Overview

-In react strict mode, the browser console will send a warning message because of the outdated life cycle is used in react-sticky.

-Today, we usually use functional components with react hooks to build applications, and we prefer to use strict mode and TypeScript.
-So I used the popular technology to refactor the react-sticky.

 ## Sticky Component's interfaces